Thairath Online

 1. Bongkot

-Signature dishes: Fried lotus root with shrimp and lotus root juice
+Signature dishes: Fried lotus root with shrimp and lotus root juice.

-2. Happy Guts Deboned Fish Rice Bowl
+2. Happy Guts Fish Rice Bowl

 4. Glimpses of Siam

-Signature dishes: Ma Hor and Ma Ouan
+Signature dishes: Ma Hor and Ma Ouan.

 5. Tofu Culino

 Breaking the stereotype of bland tofu, Tofu Culino offers plant-based tofu dishes that are fun and accessible.
-Their "tofu dumplings" have a firm, chewy texture and are as delicious as meat fillings, catering to those who want to reduce meat consumption without sacrificing familiar flavors.
-The meal ends with "tofu ice cream," which is smooth, creamy from real soybeans, mildly sweet, and healthy.
-This proves that healthy food need not be boring.
+Their "Tofu Dumplings" have a firm, chewy texture rivaling meat fillings, perfect for those reducing meat but craving familiar flavors.
+They finish with "Soy Milk Ice Cream," smooth and creamy from real soybeans, lightly sweetened and healthful, proving that healthy food can be exciting.

 6. Ice Guts Ice Cream